Skip to content

 7. 70% say that the more sensitive the info, the stronger the password should be

-More than two-thirds of users agree that the more sensitive and vulnerable the information is, the more strong the password should be.
+More than two-thirds of users agree that the more sensitive and vulnerable the information, the stronger the password should be.

 People’s most valuable accounts are those of their banks or financial institutions.
 Second and third are their email and big online store accounts, like Amazon and eBay.
 Users fear that if these platforms get hacked, they’ll lose money.